RaroX0/RaroX0/README.md

-# Hey there, tis' Ray! :3 💖
+# Hey there, tis' Ray!

 I'm your tech-savvy pal, passionate about bringing magic✨ to computers!

-🌸 Feel free to reach me on Discord: `acnooo`.
+🌸 Feel free to reach out to me on Discord: `acnooo`.

 📚 Always on the lookout for new adventures in learning and growing.
-Whether it's coding, game dev, or anything tech-related, I'm here to lend a helping hand and sprinkle some sparkle! 💻
+Whether it's coding, game dev, or anything tech-related, I'm here to lend a helping hand! 💻

 ## Languages of Expertise:
 <p align="left">